williamouyang/okta.github.io/_source/docs/api/resources/users.md

 Update a user's profile and/or credentials using strict-update semantics.

 > All profile properties must be specified when updating a user's profile with a `PUT` method.
-Any attribute not specified in the request will be deleted. **Don't use `PUT` method for partial updates.**
+Any property not specified in the request will be deleted. **Don't use `PUT` method for partial updates.**

 ##### Request Parameters